 Houston has three airports.
 George W. Bush Intercontinental Airport (IAH) is located 24 miles north of the Medical Center; William P. Hobby Airport (HOU), a smaller airport, is 10 miles southeast of the Medical Center and Ellington Field is 20 miles southeast of the Medical Center.
 Taxis cost more than $50 to Intercontinental and over $30 to Hobby.

 Southwest Airlines flies from Hobby to the larger Texas Cities and many other U. S. cities.
-Continental Airlines flies mainly from IAH and has discount flights in the U. S. and Mexico.
+United Airlines flies mainly from IAH and has discount flights in the U. S. and Mexico.

 For IAH paging and airport information, call 281-230-3000.